How to Treat a Rat Fever?

 Conclusion

-You can see rats as lovable pets, but at the same time, you should also make sure of being cautious of their own risks.
+You can see rats as lovable pets, but at the same time, you should also be cautious of their own risks.
 When bitten by one, you must make sure to consult with a doctor and get the right treatment immediately.

-The symptoms will eventually go off and the cure may happen gradually after a week of antibiotics, however you must consider to finish the course of the prescribed antibiotics completely.
+The symptoms will eventually go away, and the cure may happen gradually after a week of antibiotics.
+However, you must consider completely finishing the course of the prescribed antibiotics.

 DISCLAIMER: THIS BLOG/WEBSITE DOES NOT PROVIDE MEDICAL ADVICE